 Seattle, WA 98133

-If you would prefer to make a financial contribution choose Cash Donation for Bright Futures as your donation type.
+If you would prefer to make a financial contribution, see the FOI website for more information.

 Our expectation is that graduation is within the reach of every student who attends Ingraham and that Ingraham students are well prepared for life after high school.
 Thank you for your continued support and generosity, you are making a direct impact in the lives of our Ingraham students!